zerohd4869/SPC/README.md

 ## Quick Start

-1. Clone the repository and download pre-trained model parameters
+1. Clone the repository
 ```
 git clone https://github.com/zerohd4869/SPC.git
 cd /SPC
 ```

+2. Download the data and pre-trained model parameters Download 12 datasets mentioned in the paper from [here](https://drive.google.com/file/d/161eu3T7XS-DUl57pQUgtvYG6eGBwLM5H/view?usp=sharing), and extract the files into the `/SPC/data/` directory.
+This repo already contains 7 of these datasets by default, so this step is optional.

 Download the `roberta-base` model parameters from [here](https://huggingface.co/FacebookAI/roberta-base) and place them in the `/SPC/ptms/roberta-base/` directory.
 SPC is a backbone-free representation learning method.
-When using it, You can choose an appropriate backbone model and initialized parameter checkpoints for your task/dataset.
+When using it, you could choose an appropriate backbone model and initialized parameter checkpoints for your task or dataset.

 2. Install dependencies
 ```